Self- (and partner) parenting

-In this context, I’m using the analogy of parent-child relationships to refer to the relationship between the inner child of emotion and intuition (Haidt’s elephant, Kahneman’s system 1, Tina Payne-Bryson’s downstairs brain) and the inner parent of conscious, intentional, “cognition” thought (Haidt’s rider, Kaneman’s System 2, Payne-Bryson’s upstairs brain).
-Within a relationship, this metaphor expands to a conceptual “family of four” composed of two inner parents and two inner children.
+So, the previous post on emotion and attachment roughly boils down to that core insight that there are these two systems running in parallel—the cognitive/rational and the intuitive/emotional.
+From there, this post will dive into the relationship between them, approaching that practical task of emotional management using parenting (or more specifically self-parenting) as a central working metaphor.
+The analogy of a parent-child relationship here refers to the relationship between the inner child of emotion and intuition (Haidt’s elephant, Kahneman’s system 1, Tina Payne-Bryson’s downstairs brain) and the inner parent of conscious, intentional, “cognition” thought (Haidt’s rider, Kaneman’s System 2, Payne-Bryson’s upstairs brain).
+Within an interpersonal relationship, this metaphor expands to a conceptual “family of four” composed of two inner parents and two inner children.

-Though familiar to all of us to some degree, the topic of “parenting” i.e. supporting the development of a child from birth through relational interaction and practical caretaking is a vastly complex one from a conceptual standpoint, with which psychology has been wrestling since its inception.
+To put that differently, the overall task of “emotional management” can be prohibitively complex if you try to approach it mechanistically, employing a particular cognitive tool for a particular emotion arising in response to a particular situation.
+Conceptualizing the overall functioning of your emotional system as a “child” entrusted to the care of your cognitive mind can reduce this complexity through analogy to “parenting situations” that may be easier to visualize and find effective interventions.
+Nonetheless, parenting is still a vastly complex topic from a conceptual standpoint, with which psychology has been wrestling since its inception.
 Within that vast topic, I’ll just be focusing on a few core “parenting issues” which particularly illustrate the analogous core concerns and potential “leverage points” in the parenting relationship between your cognitive mind and your (and your partners’) emotional self.

 Paying Attention